tmueller1/dataset-computed-tomography-scan/README.md

 This dataset contains 990 length measurements with a CT scan for different settings of 6 measures (e.g. current and voltage).
 For more information about the CT scan dataset, please contact Tobias Müller (mlb, T.Mueller@wzl-mq.rwth-aachen.de).

-Der Datensatz ist in Zusammenhang mit einer übergreifenden Kooperation mit der Werth Messtechnik GmbH entstanden.
+The data set was created in connection with an overarching cooperation with Werth Messtechnik GmbH.

 # License